amihaiOff/dbt-workshop/README.md

    - Right-click any table → "Show Table" to view data
    - Double-click a table to see its structure
 7. **Run SQL queries**:
-   - Click the "SQL" button at the top
+   - Click the "SQL" or "Data" button at the top
    - Write your query
    - Press `Cmd/Ctrl + Enter` or click the play button to execute

+**Manual setup:**
+- Click on create new connection
+- Choose PostgreSQL in the server type
+- Use these credentials
+   - Host: `localhost` (from your machine) or `postgres` (from dbt-workshop container)
+   - Port: `5432`
+   - Database: `dbt_workshop`
+   - User: `dbt_user`
+   - Password: `dbt_password`
+- Click connect to check that it works
+- Save the connections

 **Troubleshooting:**
 - If connection doesn't appear: Click the refresh icon (↻) in the Database Client panel